Last updated: September 2018

-Contact a state-licensed service provider for more costs of DUI classes.
+Contact a state-licensed service provider (see below) for more costs of DUI classes.

 A 'wet reckless' conviction is less than a DUI charge.
 If you were convicted of reckless driving with a measurable amount of alcohol in your blood of less than .08, you must complete a 12-hour DUI education program.

 If you were convicted of a first DUI offense within 10 years, with a blood alcohol content of 0.20 or higher, you must complete a state-licensed nine-month, 60-hour alcohol and drug education and counseling program.